-July 18, 2024
+July 22, 2025

-The Annual Meeting of Shareholders of PARK AEROSPACE CORP. (the "Company") will be held on Thursday, July 18, 2024 at 11:00 A.M., E.D.T.
+The Annual Meeting of Shareholders of PARK AEROSPACE CORP. (the "Company") will be held on Tuesday, July 22, 2025 at 11:00 A.M., E.D.T.
 We will conduct this year's Annual Meeting of Shareholders completely virtually via live webcast.
-You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the meeting by visiting www.meetnow.global/MRG5WVK at the meeting date and time described in the accompanying Proxy Statement.
+You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the meeting by visiting meetnow.global/MTPMFYZ at the meeting date and time described in the accompanying Proxy Statement.
 The Annual Meeting is being held, for the following purposes:

-- 1. To elect the eight directors named in the accompanying Proxy Statement to serve until the next annual meeting of shareholders and until their successors are elected and qualified, subject to earlier resignation, retirement or other termination of service; - 2.
+- 1. To elect the six directors named in the accompanying Proxy Statement to serve until the next annual meeting of shareholders and until their successors are elected and qualified, subject to earlier resignation, retirement or other termination of service; - 2.
 To approve, on an advisory (non-binding) basis, the compensation of the Company's named executive officers; - 3.
-To approve an amendment to the Company's 2018 Stock Option Plan to increase the aggregate number of shares of Common Stock of the Company authorized for issuance under such Plan by 750,000 shares; - 4.
-To ratify the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending March 2, 2025; and - 5.
+To ratify the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending March 1, 2026; and - 4.
 To transact such other business as may properly come before the meeting.

-Only holders of record of Common Stock at the close of business on June 3, 2024 will be entitled to notice of, and to attend and vote at, the meeting or any adjournment or postponement thereof.
+Only holders of record of Common Stock at the close of business on June 2, 2025 will be entitled to notice of, and to attend and vote at, the meeting or any adjournment or postponement thereof.

 If you are a registered shareholder (i.e., you hold your shares through our transfer agent, Computershare), you do not need to register to attend the Annual Meeting virtually on the Internet.
-Please visit www.meetnow.global/MRG5WVK, login with your 15-digit control number (found on your proxy card or in anemail you previously received from Computershare).
+Please visit meetnow.global/MTPMFYZ, login with your 15-digit control number (found on your proxy card or in an email you previously received from Computershare).
 If you hold your shares through an intermediary, such as a bank or broker, you must register in advance to attend the Annual Meeting virtually on the Internet.
-To register to attend the Annual Meeting online by webcast you must obtain a legal proxy from your bank, broker or other nominee and then register in advanceby submitting the legal proxy, along with your name and email address to Computershare.
-Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m., E.D.T., on July 13, 2024.
+To register to attend the Annual Meeting online by webcast you must obtain a legal proxy from your bank, broker or other nominee and then register in advance by submitting the legal proxy, along with your name and email address to Computershare.
+Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m., E.D.T., on July 17, 2025.